Alabama Marijuana Laws

 In addition, under the Alabama Drug Trafficking Enterprise Act a person who manages at least 5 people and gets a substantial income from the marijuana trade faces higher fines and longer minimum sentences.
 For a first conviction, the mandatory minimum is 25 years in prison with a fine between $50,000 and $500,000.
 For a second conviction, the leader is facing life in prison without parole and a $150,000 to $1,000,000 fine.
 The sentences under this law cannot be less than what the defendant faces under the trafficking and habitual offender laws alone.

-If you or a loved one is facing a marijuana-related criminal charge, you should consult with an experienced Alabama criminal defense attorney or your public defender as soon as you can.
+If you or a loved one is facing a marijuana-related criminal charge, you should consult with an experienced Alabama drug crimes attorney as soon as you can.
+The laws surrounding marijuana are constantly changing and you'll want to be sure you know any possible defenses that may be available to you.
+If you're facing charges, don't delay; call an Alabama drug crimes attorney today.